 Top Tip: Try to get to the Esslingen and Ludwigsburg Christmas Markets too.
 They are accessible from Stuttgart by public transport and worth taking a trip to see.

-Trier, Germany’s oldest city, and the Weihnachtsmarkt Trierer Christmas Market is open from November 23rd to December 22nd 2015.
+Trier, Germany’s oldest city, and the Weihnachtsmarkt Trierer Christmas Market is open from November 24th to December 22nd 2023.
+(Closed November 26th)

-It houses 95 festively decorated wooden stalls selling toys, craft decorations, glassware, ceramics along with great festive food and drink.
-The market is alll set under the lights from the Trier Cathedral.
+It houses 90 festively decorated wooden stalls selling toys, craft decorations, glassware, ceramics along with great festive food and drink.
+The market is all set under the lights from the Trier Cathedral.

 Top Tip: Take a train ride around the Porta Nigra while you are there.